 Citronella & Lemon Grass (from the same family)

-The oil in citronella (also found in lemongrass) is what is used in natural mosquito repellants, however in order for the plant to release the oil as it’s growing, it needs to be bruised.
+The oil in citronella (also found in lemongrass) is what is used in natural mozzie repellants, however in order for the plant to release the oil as it’s growing, it needs to be bruised.
 So when you are outside enjoying your BBQ, make sure you put on some gloves and rub the leaves before your guests arrive.

 Easily mistaken for mint in appearance, Lemon Balm is a lot easier to control and isn’t as invasive in your garden.
 It grows in rich soils and I recommend keeping it out of the hot sun for your plant to flourish.

 Due to the strong smell of rosemary, once it has been bruised, it is said to mask the smell of humans and in doing so confused the mosquito.
 It’s actually a really attractive bush and comes in very handy as a BBQ herb, especially with lamb.
 So planting rosemary will help your garden stay mossie free.

 Unlike all the other plants mentioned above, basil is the only one that doesn’t need to be bruised as its scent is already present.
 Great for shady spots and around BBQ areas.
 It loves the heat and responds well to plenty of water.